 The Company computes net loss per share attributable to common stockholders in accordance with SFAS No. 128, Earnings Per Share, or SFAS 128.
 Under the provisions of SFAS 128, basic net loss per share attributable to common stockholders, or Basic EPS, is computed by dividing net loss attributable to common stockholders by the weighted average number of common shares outstanding.
-Diluted net loss per share attributable to common share equivalents outstanding.
+Diluted net loss per share attributable to common stockholders, or Diluted EPS, is computed by dividing net loss attributable to common stockholders by the weighted average number of common shares and dilutive common share equivalents outstanding.